fayolt/delivery-tracking/README.md

 * Job is added back to queue for later processing after failure
 * Job processing failure related only to network/db unavailability/external issues
 * Data doesn't violate any integrity constraints

+### Possible Improvments

+* Drain job queue and save all available locations before shutting down the server
+*